What does Rocky mean?

 Displayed below is the baby name popularity of Rocky for boys.
 Rocky entered the list in 1940-1949 and reached its top rank of #274 in the U.S. during 1950-1959, and is presently at #990.
 (2014 Birth Statistics)

+Popular variation forms of Rocky (#990 a year ago) ranked in the Top 1000 are Rocco (#449 a year ago) and Rock.
+Adoption of these boy names reached its most widespread during 1950-1959 (usage of 0.4487%) and has become much less since (usage 0.187%, down 58.3%), with the form Rocky becoming less trendy.
+Rocco (#449) is the most contemporarily stylish name for newborns here, with this name having a rebound in popularity.
 Displayed below is a comparison of the popularity of Rocky and related names.
-Popular variation forms of Rocky (#990 a year ago) are Rocco (#449 a year ago) and Rock.
-Adoption of these boy names reached its most widespread during 1950-1959 and has become much less since, with the form Rocky becoming less trendy.
-Rocco (#449) is the most contemporarily stylish name for newborns here, with this name having a rebound in popularity.
-(Top 1000 Birth Names Records, 2014)
+(2014 Birth Statistics)